Benteng people: Revolution

 In the Indonesian Revolution from 1945 to 1949, tension rose between indigenous Indonesians and Benteng Chinese, who were perceived to be in favour of the Dutch colonial status quo.
 On 23 June 1946, riots targeting Benteng Chinese homes broke out in Tangerang, where revolutionary militiamen sympathetic to the Indonesian republican cause looted Chinese possessions, including Chinese prayer tables.
 These riots were apparently triggered by placement of an Indonesian flag with a Dutch flag by a Dutch colonial army soldier of Chinese descent.

 Indonesian journalist Rosihan Anwar wrote in the Merdeka daily on 13 June 1946 that relationship between native and Chinese Indonesians had reached an all-time low.
 Conditions worsened after Pao An Tui, a pro-Dutch Benteng Chinese youth group, mobilized armed groups to evacuate Benteng Chinese residents to Batavia.
 Anti-Chinese rioting was successfully suppressed by the alliance of Pao An Tui and Dutch colonial troops.

 At the time, nearly the entire Benteng Chinese population was displaced, and upon returning, they found that their properties were no longer intact: their land holdings had been confiscated or their homes had been looted.

 Upon Indonesian independence, Tangerang was the last part of Java to be handed over to the Republic of Indonesia by the Dutch.

 Traditional dress

 The traditional dress of the Benteng people is a mixture of the Chinese traditional dress mostly of Hokkien heritage and the Betawi traditional dress.
 The males wear a black shirt and long pants with a traditional hat in conical shape.
 The female dress called 'hwa kun' is a blouse with headdress and veil.
 An alternative costume is the 'kebaya encim' of Peranakan heritage.

-Benteng people today
+Culture

-Benteng culture today is a mixture of Betawi and Chinese cultures.
+Benteng culture today is a mixture of Betawi, Sundanese, and Chinese cultures.
 One example is cokek, a dance featuring a male and female couple set to gambang kromong music.
 Religiously, the Benteng Chinese adhere to Confucianism, Buddhism, Taoism, Catholicism, Protestantism, ancestor worship, and few adhere to Islam.

 Although most Benteng people do not speak Chinese, they maintain a number of Chinese traditions, including the use of Qing wedding costumes.

-Prominent Benteng people
+Notable people

 Notable people with Benteng Chinese heritage or ties include: